strukturag/heif-gimp-plugin/README.md

 [![Build Status](https://travis-ci.org/strukturag/heif-gimp-plugin.svg?branch=master)](https://travis-ci.org/strukturag/heif-gimp-plugin)

-This is a GIMP plugin for loading HEIF images (High Efficiency Image File Format).
+This is a GIMP plugin for loading and saving HEIF images (High Efficiency Image File Format).

 HEIF is a new image file format employing HEVC (h.265) image coding for the best compression ratios currently possible.